The June heat dome broke records. Lawmakers are now trying to classify extreme heat as a disaster

 According to Rosen's office, declaring extreme heat a major disaster would enable states and local governments to request federal funds that could provide additional cooling centers, air conditioning to communities that need it, money for water infrastructure projects, as well as a mechanism where communities can request money for heat adaptation projects, such as planting more trees, or building shade structures to reduce urban heat.

-The bill does not have any Republican co-sponsors and not everyone agrees that adding extreme heat to the Stafford Act is necessary.
+But there are some who do not agree that adding extreme heat to the Stafford Act is necessary.

 "It is already eligible under the Stafford Act," says Deanne Criswell, the former FEMA administrator under President Biden, "There's nothing that excludes a governor from requesting a declaration for extreme heat."